vishakayadav/Pipelines/README.md

 Git provides [a hook mechanism](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) that can be used to customize responses to events, such as commits or pushes.
 A hook is run as a shell script in response to certain events that occur when git processes changes to source code.

+### Creating git hooks

+To create a new git hook, one simply creates a new shell script inside the `.git/hooks/` directory.
+The shell script should be the same name as the corresponding event defined by git.

-Some example hook include:
+Some example events include:

-* **pre-commit:** This hook runs when `git commit` is performed on a repo.
+* **pre-commit:** This hook will run when `git commit` is performed on a repo.
 The hook can inspect the commit and reject it.
-* **post-commit:** This hook occurs after a commit is processed by the local repository.
+* **post-commit:** This hook will run after a commit is processed by the local repository.
-* **post-receive:** This hook occurs on the remote repository after a push has successfully been processed.
+* **post-receive:** This hook will run on a remote repository after a push has successfully been received and processed.
 This hook can be used for notifications or trigger other processes, such as a build.

 ### Practice